-- An appropriate respiratory specimen is collected on days 6-7 of quarantine (i.e., within 48 hours before ending quarantine after day 7) - The specimen is tested for the SARS-CoV-2 coronavirus by a molecular test (e.g., a PCR-based test) and is negative.
-Antigen testing is not acceptable for this purpose. - The person remains asymptomatic - The person conducts daily self-monitoring for symptoms for a full 14 days after last potential exposure - The person strictly adheres to all recommended non-pharmaceutical interventions (social distancing, avoiding social gatherings, face mask use, hand hygiene, etc.) for a full 14 days after last potential exposure - If the person develops symptoms of COVID-19, they should immediately isolate and seek out testing for COVID-19, even if that person has previously or recently tested negative distancing while at work and in public settings (e.g., transiting through their hotel, getting take-out food, etc.), and they must quarantine and stay out of public settings when not working.
+- An appropriate respiratory specimen is collected on days 6-7 of quarantine (i.e., within 48 hours before ending quarantine after day 7) - The specimen is tested for the SARS-CoV-2 coronavirus by a molecular test (e.g., a PCR-based test) and is negative; antigen testing is not acceptable for this purpose - The person remains asymptomatic - The person conducts daily self-monitoring for symptoms for a full 14 days after last potential exposure - The person strictly adheres to all recommended non-pharmaceutical interventions (social distancing, avoiding social gatherings, wears a well-fitted face mask, practices frequent hand hygiene, etc.) for a full 14 days after last potential exposure - If the person develops symptoms of COVID-19, they should immediately isolate and seek out testing for COVID-19, even if that person has previously or recently tested negative

-Specialized or technical workers who must come to New Hampshire from other locations to support critical infrastructure businesses are permitted to stay overnight in New Hampshire hotels without quarantining in their home state prior to arrival.
-They must follow the other guidance above pertaining to mask wearing and social
+Specialized or technical workers who must come to New Hampshire from other international locations to support critical infrastructure businesses are permitted to stay overnight in New Hampshire hotels without quarantining prior to arrival.
+They must follow the other guidance above pertaining to mask wearing and social distancing while at work and in public settings (e.g., transiting through their hotel, getting take-out food, etc.), and they must quarantine and stay out of public settings when not working.